tokenika/tokenika.github.io/web/web.md

 # What is EOS?

+EOS is a blockchain-based, decentralized operating system, designed to support commercial-scale decentralized applications by providing all of the necessary core functionality, enabling businesses to build blockchain applications in a way similar to web-based applications.

+<span style="color:silver;">Source: [quora.com](https://www.quora.com/What-is-EOS-cryptocurrency), by Roee-Oren, July 2017</span>

-[EOS](https://eos.io/) is the blockchain for building commercial scale decentralized applications that are indistinguishable from centralized alternatives.
+EOS is the blockchain for building commercial scale decentralized applications that are indistinguishable from centralized alternatives.

 <span style="color:silver;">Source: [steemit.com](https://steemit.com/eos/@stellabelle/re-dantheman-re-kyriacos-re-dantheman-re-eosio-introducing-the-eos-blog-on-steemit-20170514t144829951z), by Dan Larimer, May 2017</span>